drv0228/cocktail-landia-api/README.md

 between 786 pixels and less than 1280 pixels > then use tablet formatting more than 1280 pixels > then use desktop formatting

-This site is using a backend API that can be checked in the Git repository: https://github.com/drv0228/cocktail-landia-api
+This site is using a font end that can be checked in the Git repository: https://github.com/drv0228/cocktailLandia

 ###### Contributing